 Understanding the Consequences of an "F" grade

-Student financial aid recipients who receive one or more "F" grades resulting from absence, may have their aid adjusted based on the last day of attendance, as reported by the instructor.
+Students who are financial aid recipients and receive one or more "F" grades resulting from lack of attendance may have their aid adjusted.
+An instructor is responsible for reporting a student’s last day of attendance if the student quit attending before the end of the semester.
 This is considered an unofficial drop.

 If all of your grades in a semester are "F"